-If the syndrome treated was correctly diagnosed and treated then the patient got better, whatever Western description we might have given to the condition.
-For example ...
+If acupuncturists correctly diagnosed and successfully treated the patient it didn’t matter how Western medicine had described the condition.
+For example …

 So to explain it we’ll need to cover the various ways it can be diagnosed in Chinese Medicine.